andmos/bats-examples/README.md

 }
 ```

-When run against an empty file, this test will fail:
+When run against an empty file, this test will (not surprisingly) fail:

 ```sh
 #!/usr/bin/env bash